Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: Different CFG Scales

 \section{Different CFG Scales}

-This section presents images from Chains of Diffusion for different CFG scales on four datasets outlined above.
-Figure~\ref{figure:baseline:pokemon}, \ref{figure:baseline:celeba}, \ref{figure:baseline:kumapi}, and \ref{figure:baseline:butterfly} are for Pokemon, CelebA-1k, Kumapi, and Butterfly datasets, respectively.
-For each dataset, results for $5$ different CFG scales are provided to cover high, low, and medium CFG scales.
-We found $2.5$ to be the optimal medium CFG scale for Pokemon and Kumapi datasets, and $1.5$ for CelebA-1k and Butterfly datasets.
-With CFG scales lower than the optimal value, low-frequency degradations are observed throughout the four datasets we demonstrate.
-On the other hand, high-frequency degradations with saturated color and repetitive patterns are universally observed with CFG scales higher than the optimal value.
-Notably, the optimal value for Pokemon and Kumapi causes the Chain of Diffusion for CelebA-1k and Butterfly datasets to degrade severely.
+This section presents images from Chain of Diffusion at various CFG scales for the four datasets.
+Figure~\ref{figure:baseline:pokemon}, \ref{figure:baseline:celeba}, \ref{figure:baseline:kumapi}, and \ref{figure:baseline:butterfly} corresponds to Pokemon, CelebA-1k, Kumapi, and Butterfly, respectively.
+Each dataset shows results for five CFG scales, covering high, medium, and low values.
+The optimal medium CFG scale is $2.5$ for Pokemon and Kumapi, and $1.5$ for CelebA-1k and Butterfly.
+Lower-than-optimal CFG scales lead to low-frequency degradations, while higher-than-optimal scales result in high-frequency degradations with saturated colors and repetitive patterns.
+Notably, the optimal CFG for Pokemon and Kumapi causes severe degradation in CelebA-1k and Butterfly.